git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
 * Fixed Accent Value: The velocity value to use when fixed accent is active.
 * Quantize Amount: The amount of quantization to use when Quantize is executed.
 100% aligns all notes fully to the grid.
+* Turn off scale pads: Activate to turn off the pads which are not the root note (instead of being white).
+* Notify played chords: Displays the played chords or notes if enabled.
+* Startup view: The view that should be selected on startup.
 * Ribbon Mode: Select the function of the ribbon strip.
-* Turn off scale pads: If enabled, all pads which represent notes which are in-scale are switched off (instead of white).

 ### Session